Team-Infinitesimal/Infinitesimal/README.md

 ## Languages:
 Currently, Infinitesimal supports the following languages:
+* English
 * Brazilian Portuguese
-* English
-* Polish

 ## Additional Resources
-If you're looking for assets such as more noteskins or folder icons from StepP1, you can grab them [here](https://drive.google.com/drive/folders/1pO9rbaPUwTTDFuEo_4tX8S1BEwmfukeF?usp=sharing).
+If you're looking for assets such as more noteskins or folder icons from StepF2/P1, you can grab them [here](https://drive.google.com/drive/folders/1pO9rbaPUwTTDFuEo_4tX8S1BEwmfukeF?usp=sharing).
 Keep in mind these are independent from the theme and are only here for accessibility purposes to newcomers.

 ## Current Limitations and Issues
 The theme currently has a few limitations that are beyond our reach.
 Here is a list of known limitations and issues: